olgayavnel/text-adventure/README.md

 # text-adventure

-C++ text adventure with the storyline of a novell "The Little Prince".
+C++ text adventure with the storyline of a novella "The Little Prince".
 Built for learning purposes.